 If you think Instagram is just an outlet for sunsets, selfies, and staged shots of food, you are sorely mistaken.

-With the number of active users growing every month and 85% of top brands adopting the social platform as an avenue for reaching their audience, there is no better time than now for your company to get on board with Instagram as a marketing platform for your business.
+With Facebook at its helm, the number of active users growing every month. and 85% of top brands adopting the social platform as an avenue for reaching their audience, there is no better time than now for your company to get on board with Instagram as a marketing platform for your business.

 Imagine if your posts were able to generate even a fraction of that kind of engagement.
 With users so actively involved with your brand, you have a greater opportunity to reach and be heard by them, and ultimately, generate more sales.